saucelabs/sauce-school/codelabs/Module3_Quickstart.md

 ### Test Code
-If you have your own testing suite written in Java, using the JUnit 4 test runner, with capabilities set up similar to [the base test here](https://github.com/walkerlj0/Selenium_Course_Example_Code/blob/master/java/Mod4/4.05/src/test/java/tests/BaseTest.java)  or you understand the differences between the test runner you are using and how to structure capabilities
+If you have your own testing suite written in Java, using the JUnit 4 test runner, with capabilities set up similar to [the base test here](https://github.com/walkerlj0/Selenium_Course_Example_Code/blob/master/java/Mod4/4.05/src/test/java/tests/BaseTest.java)  or you understand the differences between the test runner you are using and how to structure capabilities, you jump to the next section.
+Otherwise, clone or fork the example code:

 #### Use GitHub Repository (Optional)